garrettgman/garrettgman.github.io/foundations.md

 You can write down a natural law as a relationship between variables.
 For example, $$E = Mc^2$$ is a natural law that states that the energy content of a system ($$E$$) is always equal to the mass of the system ($$M$$) multiplied by the speed of light squared ($$c^{2}$$). $$F = MA$$ is a natural law that explains that a force ($$F$$) exerted upon an object will cause the object to accelerate ($$A$$) at a rate proportional to the mass of the object ($$M$$), an insight that has many applications in the field of physics.

-These two laws describe causal, and physical, relationships between variables, but natural laws do not need to be so exact.
-As a data scientist, you will encounter many laws that only describe associations, relationships that exist between variables but cannot be explained as one variable causing the other.

 Natural laws deal with variables, values, and observations.
 We use these terms in everyday speech, but they have a technical meaning when associated with science.

 * A _variable_ is a quantity, quality, or property that can be measured.